survivejs/webpack-book/manuscript/loading/02_images.md

 It is important to note that if the limit option is used, *url-loader* will pass possible additional options to *file-loader* making it possible to configure its behavior further.

-To load *.jpg*, *.png*, and *.svg* files while inlining files below 25kB, we would set up a loader like this:
+To load *.jpg*, *.png*, and *.svg* files while inlining files below 25kB, you would set up a loader like this:

 ```javascript
 {